 Here is a list of the in-house assays routinely employed in the Biodemography Lab.
 Many of these assays were developed in our lab specifically for population-level biomarker research.
 We are working continuously to expand this list of in-house assays to meet demand for new biomarker tools.

 CSDE allows students to use equipment housed in the Biodemography Lab for research purposes.
 Training in proper use of the instruments is provided by CSDE staff, and the equipment may be checked out for use in the field.
 Some of the instruments require consumable supplies that students using the equipment would need to purchase.
 A complete list of available equipment is listed below.
-If you need other equipment to measure biomarkers for your research, please email your wish list to Ellie Brindle—we would be glad to consider it in our next STF funding proposal.
+If you need other equipment to measure biomarkers for your research, please email your wish list to Tiffany Pan—we would be glad to consider it in our next STF funding proposal.